-In today’s business environment just doing the job is not enough.
-To succeed, one has to be fully motivated and committed to be competitive.
+In today’s business environment, just doing the job is not enough.
+To succeed, one has to be fully motivated and committed to being competitive.

 This is true for individual people, teams, and for companies.
 And it is the job of every employer and leader to make sure their team fully engages their creative potential.